Sarah Fisher: 2004–2007

-After Fisher could not put together a full NASCAR program due to sponsorship problems, she moved back to Indianapolis to find and prepare for a full-time role in the IndyCar Series.
+After she could not put together a full NASCAR program due to sponsorship problems, Fisher moved back to Indianapolis to find and prepare for a full-time role in the IndyCar Series.
 Although she missed the 2006 Indianapolis 500, Dreyer & Reinbold Racing signed her to a one-race contract for the Meijer Indy 300 in Kentucky.
 Fisher secured the seat by staying in contact with the team through her engagement with tire changer Andy O'Gara, as well as attending several IndyCar races throughout 2006.
 Additionally, the team contacted prospective sponsors requesting sufficient funding for her participation in place of Ryan Briscoe, who had Supercars commitments.
 Fisher finished in her starting position of twelfth after car setup problems.
 Her performance in this race led Dreyer & Reinbold to hire her for the season-ending Peak Antifreeze Indy 300 at Chicagoland Speedway.
 Fisher ended the event in sixteenth, giving her a two-race points total of 32.
 She finished the year 25th in the drivers' standings.